 5.)
 Make Sure You Have Installed the Latest Windows and Office Updates: Outlook performs best when it is up-to-date.
 It is recommended to set Windows Update settings to automatic download and install updates.
 These updates are considered very useful in fixing bugs, providing new features, and enhancing performance.

-If your computer is already up-to-date and if the problem persists, try fixing the issue with next step.
+If your computer is already up-to-date and if the problem persists, try fixing the issue with the next step.

 6.)
 Repair Office Programs: Repairing office programs in your computer can help fix issues such as Outlook not responding, or freezing, or hanging.
 Such errors in files get corrected automatically.

-- Close any office programs that are running.
+- Close any Office programs that are running.

 - Next, go to Control Panel and select Programs and Features.